 Licensed Graduate Nurses (LGNs) are nurses granted registration with RNABC in B.C. prior to October 1, 1990.
 This title is no longer issued.
 An LGN may perform or provide the same service as RNs.

-Matt, an LPN, works as a public health nurse and sees his colleagues using “PHN” when they sign their documentation.
+Matt, an RN, works as a public health nurse and sees his colleagues using “PHN” when they sign their documentation.
 When he asks about it, he’s told it stands for Public Health Nurse and more clearly reflects their day-to-day practice and the care they provide.
-He thought he was supposed to use LPN, but now he’s not sure.
+He thought he was supposed to use RN, but now he’s not sure.

 When Matt signs his documentation and includes his title, he reflects his scope of practice and demonstrates professional accountability and responsibility.

 You should use the title that most accurately reflects your registrant class and practice.
 This might be RN for a registered nurse, LPN for a licensed practical nurse, RPN for registered psychiatric nurse, or RN(C) for a BCCNM-certified registered nurse working in that practice area.
 Adding your signature and title to your entries on the health record reflects your scope of practice and indicates accountability for your practice.

 Use of Titles practice standard for more information.